dadaatom/BetterConsole/README.md

 console.WriteLine("This will also appear green!", ConsoleColor.Green);
 ```
 ## Loading Bars
 Let's now create a loading bar to display the execution process of our program.
-We will be setting a length of 10 units and writing it to our value.
+We will be setting a length of 10 units and passing the loading bar to a write function.
 ```
 LoadingBar loadingBar = new LoadingBar(10);
 console.WriteLine("Execution process: ");